Previous Topic

 1. managed investment product, managed investment scheme, discretionary investment management service and investment authority have the meanings given to those terms in the Financial Markets Conduct Act 2013; and

-2. the total committed capital specified in the legally binding contract (see (a)(ii) above) is considered funds invested.
+2. the total committed investment funds specified in the legally binding agreement (see (a)(ii) above) are considered funds invested.

 Note: For the avoidance of doubt, actual investment of the funds is not required except as stipulated in the legally binding contract.